DA Course Homework

 California Dental Practice Act

-Welcome to your California Practice Act Exam.
+Welcome to your California Dental Practice Act Exam.
+You may read or listen to the reading material below:

 The Dental Board of California requires Dental Assistants to obtain a license prior to working in a dental office.